 From BS-BS interference perspective, the network that modifies the default DL into UL will not interfere the other network while it will receive additional interference from the other network;

-When the MS-MS interference can be neglected, the ECC baseline out of block power limit can be adopted without requiring regulatory intervention.
+In most circumstances, MS-MS interference will be negligible because terminals typically transmit intermittently and many will be mobile so any interference would be transient.When the MS-MS .
 It is expected that some 5G use cases will imply the deployment of MSs that are in fixed positions and close to each other.
 No specific studies were performed on MS-MS interference.
+Therefore, in case of MSs that are in fixed positions and close to each other, no conclusion can be derived on the applicability of the ECC baseline out of block power limit.

 "UL to DL modifications": the default UL transmission direction in the flexible part is modified into DL

-From BS-BS interference perspective, the network that modifies the default UL transmission direction into DL will interfere the other network while it will not receive additional interference from the other network.
+From BS-BS interference perspective, the network that modifies the default UL transmission direction into DL will interfere the other network while it will not receive additional interference from the other network;

-Coexistence is facilitated if semi-synchronised operation is applied to Micro and indoor BS,
+Coexistence is facilitated if semi-synchronised operation is applied to Micro and indoor BS but it could be technically challenging for indoor BS to be semi-synchronised with outdoor networks.;

-Coexistence could be more challenging if semi-synch operation is applied to Macro BS before some efficient interference cancellation algorithms being developed and implemented.
+Coexistence could be more challenging if semi-synchronised operation is applied to Macro BS before efficient interference cancellation algorithms have been developed and implemented;

-It is also expected that semi-synchronised operation will be facilitated for cells that are not fully loaded.

 The actual coexistence feasibility for the different scenarios will depend on the specific circumstances and assumptions that can only be clarified at national level.